A good mortgage rate is relative.

 Your initial rate will also typically be lower if you opt for an adjustable-rate mortgage.

 Also known as an ARM, this type of mortgage establishes an interest rate that will adjust over time.
 The rate will stay fixed for the first three to 10 years, depending on the term selected.
 After that initial term expires, the rate will adjust regularly based on certain economic factors.
 The main advantage of an ARM is that the initial rate will likely be lower than what you can get on either a conventional loan or a doctor loan.
 However, the rate you pay will rise after that period will expire.

-Many financial institutions also offer physician mortgage loans specifically to health care professionals.
+Many financial institutions also offer doctor mortgage loans specifically to health care professionals.
 Banks offering this type of financing can offer relaxed underwriting guidelines and waive some of the requirements of conventional loans.
-However, to mitigate some of the added risk of relaxed underwriting, physician mortgages often come with higher interest rates than conventional loans.
+However, to mitigate some of the added risks of relaxed underwriting, physician mortgages often come with higher interest rates than conventional loans.

 Your financial status also helps determine your mortgage rate.

-Similar to how insurance companies charge premium based on the risk of the insured, so too do mortgage lenders set individual interest rates based on the risk of a borrower defaulting.
+Similar to how insurance companies charge premiums based on the risk of the insured, so too do mortgage lenders set individual interest rates based on the risk of a borrower defaulting.